 Petroglyph at the external wall of Building IV.

-Building V is located directly at the edge of the wadi vis-à-vis the modern palm oasis of Al-Khashbah.
-It features a circular main wall with a diameter of 25 m and a preserved height of 1.10 m.
-Excavations have been conducted here since 2015.
-Thereby intensive copper processing could be demonstrated by thousands of oven fragments, copper slag and metal prills.
+Building V is located directly at the edge of the wadi facing the modern palm oasis of Al-Khashbah.
+It features a circular main stone wall with a diameter of 25 m.
+The tower was rebuilt several times during its period of use.
+Thousands of crucible and furnace fragments, copper slag, and metal prills from Building V attest to intensive copper processing.
 Charcoal samples from the same deposits as the metal production remains date to the beginning of the Hafit period around 3200–3100 BC.
-This makes Building V the oldest known monumental building of Oman and simultaneously the oldest evidence for copper processing.
+This makes Building V the oldest known monumental building in Oman and simultaneously demonstrates the oldest evidence for large scale copper processing.
+In addition, it is contemporary with the Archaic Texts from Uruk from the end of the 4th millennium BC, in which the copper trade along the Arab-Persian Gulf is already mentioned.
+Thus, for the first time these written sources from Southern Mesopotamia match the archaeological evidence from Oman.

 Since 2015 geophysical prospection has been carried out continuously.
 Building I, Building V and Building VII were investigated by Jason Herrmann from the University of Tübingen in 2015.
 Dominique Ngan-Tillard and Martijn Warnaar studied Building I, VIII and IX in 2016.
-In 2017 Jörg Faßbinder and Marion Scheiblecker from Munich University conducted work at Building XI.
-The most important results of the magnetometry are the large ditch systems around Building I and Building XI.
+In 2017 and 2018 Jörg Faßbinder and Marion Scheiblecker from Munich University conducted work at Building XI and Building XII.
+The most important results of the magnetometry are three monumental buildings (I, XI and XII) including large encompassing ditch systems.

 Marion Scheiblecker during the geophysical prospection in Area B.